 Moroccan cuisine is a mix of Mediterranean, Middle Eastern and African dishes.
 You will find lots of fresh fish at the coast.
-One of the favourite dishes are the lovely tagine stews, lamb or chicken cooked for hours with vegetables and spices in a special clay pot, served with the ever-present staple of couscous.
+One of Morocco's most popular dishes are the tagine stews. generally, lamb or chicken is slow cooked with vegetables and spices in a special clay pot and then served with the ever-present staple of couscous.
 Dishes often play on a mix of sweet and savoury, with dates and sultanas incorporated into meat dishes.
-And as with many Arab countries, you will find a raft of deserts made from pastry bathed in honey and pistachios.
+And as with many Arab countries, you will find a raft of desserts made from pastry bathed in honey and pistachios.

 Some meals are included as part of your tour – please check your individual departure for the relevant meal inclusions.

-The tap water in the big Moroccan cities is ok to drink, though many choose to opt for bottled water.
+The tap water in the big Moroccan cities may be ok to drink though many choose to opt to drink only bottled water.
 In remote areas, it is advisable to stick to bottled water.
-Bottled water can be bought at supermarkets, kiosks and many shops.
+Bottled water is widely available.

 Morocco offers lots for visitors to buy.
-You will find lots of jewellery and trinkets in the bazaars and souks, where you can haggle with the locals on the pricing.
-You will find good carvings, leatherwork and handicrafts.
+You will find lots of jewellery and trinkets in the bazaars and souks, where it is expected that you will haggle with the locals on the pricing.
+You will find wood carvings, leatherwork and handicrafts.
 Also of note are the colourful and fragrant spices and pigments, as well as the hand-worked pottery.

 • Opening Hours

-Although it is a Muslim country, Morocco tends to follow the Monday-Friday working week, but many shops take extended lunch breaks on Fridays and may not open Friday afternoons.
+Although it is a Muslim country, Morocco tends to follow the Monday-Friday working week.
 In the cities and towns, most retail shops are open from 10am – 12.30pm and then after lunch from 3.30-9pm Monday–Thursday.
 On Fridays, shops tend to open just in the morning.
 Some shops in bigger cities may be open on Saturdays and Sundays. though may vary locally.
-Most shops are closed on Sundays, with the exception of certain grocery shops and souvenir shops.
+Most shops are closed on Sundays with the exception of certain grocery shops and souvenir shops.

 • VAT/Tax Refund: